-We’ve remodeled almost everything from top to bottom and while the house makes my heart beat faster, there’s still a few things I would ask for a do over on.
+We’ve remodeled almost everything from top to bottom and while the house makes my heart beat faster, there are still a few things I would ask for a do-over on.

 Because just like my mother said about stirrup pants and legwarmers.

 It’s always a good idea to learn from your mistakes.

 Mistake #1 Not asking the electrician to change out the outlets or simply leaving the original brown outlet covers

 This is a picture from when the blog was in kindergarten.
 I’m not even linking to the post because the photos are so bad.
 Trust me on this.
 And don’t even get me started on the overabundance of brown in the room and photographing a space with a lamp on creating all that harsh light in the picture.

 I want you to focus on something you rarely see on the blog.

 They are all over the house and half of them look like this.

 See how the outlet part is brown and the plate cover is white.
 It’s like that because the walls used to be dark, so the outlets blended in.
 The covers and the outlet part were brown.
 Then I went all bright and light and lost most of the covers (and more importantly the screws) in the whole remodeling process, so I decided just to get new covers in white.
 And by the time I figured out that the dark part of the outlet was trying its hardest not to blend in with the white outlet cover, it was too late.